OlegWock/makyo/README.md

 ## Deploy

 Easiest way to deploy is Docker.
 Copy file `.env.example` and rename it to just `.env`.
 Edit the file and put password and API keys for services you intend to use there.

+If you decide to use local Ollama proxy, you need to add domain where you deploy Makyo to `OLLAMA_ORIGINS` variable.
+[How to set variables for Ollama](https://github.com/ollama/ollama/blob/main/docs/faq.md#how-do-i-configure-ollama-server).

 And then run container with docker compose (might require using sudo, depending on Docker setup):